-This Annual Monitoring Report (AMR) takes a different form this year.
-It is the second one published since the adoption of the Core Strategy in December 2014.
+This is the third AMR that has been published since the adoption of the Core Strategy in December 2014.
 The Inspector who undertook the Examination in Public of the Core Strategy proposed a tighter monitoring framework based around individual policies in the plan.
-Where possible these indicators were monitored last year, however there were a number of indicators where there were insufficient mechanisms in place to effectively monitor.
-It was highlighted last year that it was anticipated that the new monitoring framework would take some time to embed as it relies upon information across departments and some external organisations.
-The first part of this AMR therefore includes those indicators where monitoring has been possible and is then proceeded by a section (section 8) setting out those indicators where additional mechanisms need to be devised to ensure the Core Strategy can be adequately monitored.
+Where possible these indicators have been monitored, however there have been a number of indicators where there are insufficient mechanisms in place to effectively monitor.
+Whilst it was anticipated that the new monitoring framework would take some time to embed (as it relies upon information across departments and some external organisations) the previous two AMR's have highlighted that there has been significant difficulty in collecting all of the information for the indicators.